Campus-Wide Faculty Enrichment

 Mason Library and Academic Technology

-Mason Library acquires and loans books, periodicals, DVDs and CDs, a special archives collection, as well as digital materials to students and employees of Keene State Colleges.
+Mason Library acquires and loans books, periodicals, DVDs/CDs, special archives, as well as digital materials to students and employees of Keene State Colleges.
 Some faculty services include course resources on copyright and fair use, research and information literacy activities for faculty to incorporate into their classes, and interlibrary loan.
 The library is also home to Academic Technology (AT).
 AT partners with faculty to research, design, and develop technology-rich projects that support teaching, learning, and pedagogical innovation.
 Through workshops, summer institutes, open office hours, and one-on-one consultations, faculty are guided toward technologies that are simple to use and support learning by giving students agency with their own digital projects.
-AT includes the college’s learning management system, Canvas, as well as blogging platforms, web conferencing, social media, and video capture tools, just to name a few.
+AT includes the college’s learning management system, Canvas, as well as open education initiatives, blogging platforms, web conferencing, social media, and video capture tools, just to name a few.

 The Math Center at 88 Winchester Street offers free drop-in math tutoring for students, provides mathematical proficiency testing for several majors, assigns peer course assistants to faculty who teach 100-level mathematics classes, and is a space for students to take make-up math exams if requested by faculty.